rsksmart/devportal-1.0/_quick-start/step2-install-truffle-and-ganache.md

 ### Truffle Network Configuration

 Open the `truffle-config.js` file in the truffle directory.
 Locate the following part under `networks`.
-This part tells Truffle how to connect to our RegNet node.
+This part tells Truffle how to connect to our Regtest node.

 ```javascript
 module.exports = {